akeusch/serviio/README.md

 # serviio
-Startupscript for the serviio media server 1.5.2 and CentOS 6.7 by arthur.keusch@bluemail.ch
+Startupscript for the serviio media server 1.5.2 and CentOS 6.7 by arthur@gmx.ch

 Serviio is developed by Petr Nejedly, who currently lives in London and works as a freelance Java consultant. http://serviio.org